 Postsecondary.
 Educational options following the successful graduation from high school or high school equivalency to include but not limited to: credential programs, 2-year colleges, 4- year colleges, training programs, the armed forces, or the workforce.

-Postsecondary Workforce Readiness (PWR).* Colorado high school graduates demonstrate the knowledge and skills (competencies) needed to succeed in postsecondary settings and to advance in career pathways as lifelong learners and contributing citizens.
-(See career and college readiness)
+Postsecondary Workforce Readiness (PWR).
+Also known as Career and College Readiness.
+Colorado high school graduates demonstrate the knowledge and skills (competencies) needed to succeed in postsecondary settings and to advance in career pathways as lifelong learners and contributing citizens.

 Pre-Apprenticeship.
 Services and programs, often including classroom instruction, designed to prepare individuals to enter and succeed in Registered Apprenticeship programs.
 These programs should have a documented partnership with at least one Registered Apprenticeship program sponsor and together, they expand the participant's career pathway opportunities with industry-based training coupled with classroom instruction.
 (See www.doleta.gov/OA/preapprentice.cfm; work-based learning)